rweigel/stats/hw.md

 Perform exploratory data analysis on your project data.
 The objective is find ways of presenting the data that "tells the story" of its key features.
 What you choose to present will depend on the data and your creativity.

+If your project will involve the solar flare data, use the same data as used in HW #4 for now.
+(I will extend the dataset to cover more years soon.)

 Save the code and plots in a subdirectory named `project` in your repository.
 Save your code as `project_I.py` and plots as `project_I{a,b,...}.png`.

 In class on April 3rd (or March 27th if you are ready), you will